mvarrone/fastapi-social-media-app/README.md

 - Username: admin
 - Password: pass

-Note 2: Project learnt from [fastapi-course](https://github.com/Sanjeev-Thiyagarajan/fastapi-course) by Sanjeev Thiyagarajan

-Note 3: A ```.env``` file has been provided to facilitate the implementation and testing of this project.
+Note 2: A ```.env``` file has been provided to facilitate the implementation and testing of this project.
 The reason to include this file is that it is a publicly available project on the Internet

-### Next steps:

-    1) Implement a simple frontend using Jinja2 templates
-    2) Finish deploy to Digital Ocean
-    3) Postman:
-        - Create one example for each request
-        - Implement a Postman Flow
-        - Export collection data
-        - Export environment data
+Note 3: Project learnt from [fastapi-course](https://github.com/Sanjeev-Thiyagarajan/fastapi-course) by Sanjeev Thiyagarajan

 ### Isolation